littleweaver/littleweaverweb.com/blog/_posts/2015-07-02-appropriation.markdown

 Knowing exactly what you're getting into can be especially relevent if you're thinking about a larger investment, like attending a workshop / exchange / recess weekend.
 This is essentially why, when we launched [Dancerfly](https://dancerfly.com) in fall 2014, we provided "Trad Blues", "Alt Blues", and "Fusion" among the list of dance styles organizers could choose for their events.

-But here's the thing.
-The definition of blues dance *isn't* arbitrary.
+But here's the thing: the definition of blues dance *isn't* arbitrary.
 This isn't just an intellectual argument about aesthetic.
 To paraphrase [Damon Stone](http://damonstone.dance/articles/appreciation-versus-appropriation/), blues dance is a touchstone of African-American culture – a Black dance idiom done to Black music rooted in African movement and rhythms and in the struggles and pains of Black Americans.

 By using a term like "Alt Blues" to refer to a dance which is not danced to blues music and which is not at all derived from the blues dance form, we ignore and erase a long (and ongoing) tradition.
 And we do it, frankly, primarily for the pleasure and enjoyment of non-Black dancers, as part of a pattern of appropriation that's pervaded American culture for a long, long, time.